$20.00

 ‘LIGHT AT THE START OF THE TUNNEL – Are rifle scopes off the rails’

-goes into stuff like this in language a little easier to understand than Newton's.
+goes into stuff like this in language easier to understand than Isaac's.

 Later in life Newton became the Master of the British Mint - and scourge of the coin clippers.
 (Filing silver off the smooth-edged coins, they were the scammers and inflation pushers of the time.)